MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/ios-install.md

 > Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

 Admins can configure Microsoft Defender for Endpoint to deploy and activate silently.
-In this flow, Administrator will create a deployment profile and  the user is simply notified of the installation.
+In this flow, the administrator creates a deployment profile and the user is simply notified of the installation.
 Defender for Endpoint is automatically installed without the need for the user to open the app.
 Follow the steps below to setup zero-touch or silent deployment of Defender for Endpoint on enrolled iOS devices:

 1. In [Microsoft Endpoint manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), go to **Devices** > **Configuration Profiles** > **Create Profile**.
 1. Choose **Platform** as **iOS/iPadOS** and **Profile type** as **VPN**.
 Select **Create**.